IvanAchmal/first-repo/README.md

 - Could not find "Git: Clone" in Cursor

 # Solutions
-- Download and install Git
+- Downloaded and installed Git
 - Used terminal command to clone and open repo in Cursor